- Worship times

 Click here to view our full staff.

 Looking to take the next step?
 Joining a Bible Study would be a great place to start.
 Each class provides a great opportunity to dig deeper into Scripture and to build meaningful relationships.
 Classes are offered at 9:30 and 11am.
 Every Sunday before Bible Study, coffee and tea are available in the Welcome Center.
-Click here for more information and to ask the teachers any questions you may have.

 9:30 Bible Study